SilvioIvanio/smart-ticketing-system/Kafka_Contract.md

-#Kafka Contract - Smart Public Transport Ticket System
+# Kafka Communication Contract - Smart Public Transport Ticket System

+This document defines the official topics and message schemas for the Smart Ticketing System.
+All services MUST adhere to these contracts.

 <!-- ticket.requests: -->
 {"userId":"string",